-How to Treat Eczema and Peri-oral Dermatitis Naturally
+How to Treat Eczema and Perioral Dermatitis Naturally

-In Traditional Chinese medicine (TCM), the skin is governed by the Lungs and Large Intestine, the organ systems associated with the Metal element.
-This connection leads practitioners of TCM to look deeper into these systems, with questions like:
+In Traditional Chinese medicine (TCM), the skin is governed by the Lungs and Large Intestine, the Organ Systems associated with the Metal element.
+This connection leads practitioners of TCM to look deeper into these systems with questions like:

-• Are there products irritating the skin?
+Are there products irritating the skin?

-• Are specific environmental factors playing a part?
+Are specific environmental factors playing a part?

 What is Eczema?

 Some evidence supports that it is due to immune dysregulation with secondary inflammation as being the main cause, but better evidence supports a theory that eczema is a breakdown in the barrier function of skin in which a protein known as Filaggrin, which helps preserve the epithelial barrier, has a slight genetic defect and can lead to increased “transepidermal water loss” in the skin, decreased hydration of skin cells and cell damage.
 Thus, eczema can occur because the skin dries out faster, leading to cell damage.
-And in some cases, there is also evidence of bacterial involvement.
+In some cases, there is also evidence of bacterial involvement.

 There are various types of eczema yet the main type we will be discussing here is Atopic Dermatitis (AD).